-The National Black Writers Conference
+About the National Black Writers Conference

-Copyright © 2023, Center for Black Literature at Medgar Evers College, CUNY.
+Copyright © 2023, Center for Black Literature at Medgar Evers College.